-Reconnecting landscape in south-west Western Australia
+Reconnecting landscapes in south-west WA

 The Gondwana Link project is an exciting and ambitious connectivity conservation project in south-west Western Australia.
 Its aim is:

 Reconnected country across south-western Australia, from the karri forest of the south-west corner to the woodlands and mallee bordering the Nullarbor Plain, in which ecosystem function and biodiversity are restored and maintained.

 Our aim is to repair some of the ecological damage inflicted by land clearing and unsustainable land management practices.